azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 The above four lines of code are applied to the tables for Black, Hispanic & Asian groups below.

--Time series data for the Black/African American group
+- Time series data for the Black/African American group

 ``` r
 BlackAll_unemp <- as.data.frame(read_excel("yourPath/CPSblackAll.xlsx", skip=12))